 Here’s an example of an onboarding course created with iSpring Suite.

-An onboarding course created with iSpring Suite.
+Fire Safety online course created with iSpring Suite

 2. Course Management